 Why this topic is important

-The new Packaging and Packaging Waste Regulation (PPWR) sets binding requirements for the recyclability of packaging in the EU from 2030.
+The new Packaging and Packaging Waste Regulation (PPWR) introduces binding requirements for the recyclability of packaging in the EU from 2030.
 Article 6 of this regulation represents a substantial change for companies marketing packaging.
 For KIVO and its customers, this calls for a proactive approach in packaging design and material use to ensure future market access.

 What does Article 6 of the PPWR prescribe?